 The arrival of students in numbers led to another cultural shift in Carlton, as the suburb became synonymous with new and alternative social and artistic movements in literature, film and theatre.
 La Mama Theatre and the Pram Factory were innovators in the theatrical arts.
-Australia's first all-Aboriginal acting company, Nindethana (or 'Ours') was founded by Jack Charles, Joyce Johnson and Bob Maza at the Pram Factory in 1971, and also had associations with La Mama.
-The latter was established in a former printing works in Faraday Street 1967.
-52 The Deutscher Fine Art gallery was established in a purpose built addition behind a Victoria villa residence in Drummond Street in the mid-1980s.The suburb was also documented in popular film and television.
+Australia's first all-Aboriginal acting company, Nindethana (or 'Ours') was founded by Jack Charles, Joyce Johnson and Bob Maza at the Pram Factory in 1971, and also had associations with La Mama.53 The latter was established in a former printing works in Faraday Street 1967.
+54 The suburb was also documented in popular film and television.